Suryaeshwaran/PySpark-Learning/Day02.md

 print("\nFunction with return values") print(my_funtion8(3))
 ```
-The <span style="color:lightgreen">pass </span> statement
+The <font color="green">pass </font> statement
 - Function definitions cannot be empty, but if you for some reason have a function definition with no content, put in the pass statement to avoid getting an error.
 ``` python
 def my_funtion9():
     pass
 ```
 **Position-Only Argument**
-- To make an argument positional-only, use the forward slash <span style="color:lightgreen">(/) </span> symbol.
+- To make an argument positional-only, use the forward slash <font color="green">(/) </font> symbol.
 All the arguments before this symbol will be treated as positional-only.
-- Everything before <span style="color:lightgreen">/</span> must be passed by position, not as keywords.
+- Everything before <font color="green">/</font> must be passed by position, not as keywords.

 *Why ?*
 - To prevent users from relying on parameter names (so you can change names later without breaking code).